 Stem cell transplants might be an option for people who have severe symptoms that haven't responded to more-common treatments.
 If the lungs or kidneys have been severely damaged, organ transplants might be considered.

 You can take a number of steps to help manage your symptoms of scleroderma:

 - Don't smoke.
 Nicotine causes blood vessels to contract, making Raynaud's disease worse.
-Smoking can also cause permanent narrowing of your blood vessels.
+Smoking can also cause permanent narrowing of the blood vessels, and cause or exacerbate lung problems.
 Quitting smoking is difficult — ask your doctor for help.

 - Protect yourself from the cold.
 Wear warm mittens for protection anytime your hands are exposed to cold — even when you reach into a freezer.
-When you're outside in the cold, cover your face and head and wear layers of warm clothing.
+It is also important to keep your core body temperature warm to help prevent Raynaud's symptoms.
+When you're outside in the cold, wear warm boots, cover your face and head, and wear layers of warm clothing.